 We continue to enjoy a close relationship with friends and colleagues in Zambia.
 We support a number of projects in the field of education and also give help in the medical field as well.
-Grace Lubuto is so grateful for the medical sacks we send which contain pyjamas and nighties and also the new comfort packs we are sending.
+Grace is so grateful for the sacks and also the new comfort packs we are sending.

 One of our regular e-mailers is a Headmaster called Ephraim.
 He is managing to educate over 200 children.

 Some of these children have special nutritional needs and we have good sponsors at Operation Sunshine to ensure these children receive food and water each school day.

 Taonga, George Compound and Jedidiah Learning Steps we still have a lot of projects waiting for help.